Secret Network

 Our Multi Contract System

-In this tutorial, we will be designing a simple smart contract that can execute a counter smart contract that is already deployed to the Secret Testnet.
+In this tutorial, that can execute a counter smart contract that is already deployed to the Secret Testnet.
 Thus, we are working with two smart contracts:

 1. Manager Contract - which executes the Counter Contract